joeberkovitz/qgis-compass-routes/README.md

 <img alt="Magnetic north lines" src="doc/images/MagneticNorthLines.png" width="50%">

-At a larger scale, the breaking and rebreaking of lines looks like this (this uses a 10 nm spacing with 0.1 nm max error):
+At a larger scale, the breaking of lines to preserve distance spacing looks like this (each line is labeled with its variation for clarity):

 <img alt="Broken magnetic north lines" src="doc/images/BrokenMagNorthLines.png" width="50%">